 If hypoallergenic dog treats are not available or are too expensive, you can try making your own.
 Top Dog Tips has a large database of homemade dog treat recipes, but this can be easily done by purchasing a complimentary hydrolyzed protein hypoallergenic canned dog food diet.

-For example, if you already switched your pooch to hypoallergenic dog foods, and now he eats Hill’s z/d dry, you can purchase a can of Hill’s z/d formula and make treats out of it.
+For example, if you already switched your pooch to hypoallergenic dog foods, and now he eats Hill’s z/d dry, you can purchase a can or a bag of Hill’s z/d formula and make treats out of it.

 The process is simple: